xinwen-xw/CMU-Graphics-DrawSVG/README.md

 - In this task, for each covered sample, the color of the image at the specified sample location should be computed using **bilinear filtering** of the input texture.
 Therefore you should implement `Sampler2D::sample_bilinear()` in `texture.cpp` and call it from `rasterize_image()`.
 (However, we recommend first implementing `Sampler2D::sample_nearest()` -- as nearest neighbor filtering is simpler and will be given partial credit.)
 - As discussed in class, please assume that image pixels correspond to samples at half-integer coordinates in texture space.
 - The `Texture` struct stored in the `Sampler2D` class maintains multiple image buffers corresponding to a mipmap hierarchy.
 In this task, you will sample from level 0 of the hierarchy: `Texture::mipmap[0]`.
 In other words, if you call one of the samplers above, you should pass in `0` for the level parameter.
+- This function should still be able to support supersampling.

 When you are done, you should be able to draw `basic/test7.svg`.